MattieBelt/mattie-strapi-bundle/docs/content/en/quick-start.md

 });
 ```

-### 6. Index an _Post_ entity
+### 6. Index an _Post_ entry

-Let's start the Strapi server with `yarn develop` or `npm run develop` and create the first _Post_ entity.
+Everything is correctly setup!
+Let's start the Strapi application with `yarn develop` or `npm run develop` and create the first _Post_ entry.
 After the server has started go to the admin panel (http://localhost:1337/admin) and navigate to _Content Manager > COLLECTION TYPES > Post_ and click on _+ Create new Entry_.
-Now create your first _Post_ and hit _Save_ and _Publish_ to also index this entry into your Algolia Application.
+Now create your first _Post_ and hit _Save_ and _Publish_ to index this entry into your Algolia Application.

 <img src="/usage/search-with-algolia/create-post-entry.png" alt="Create first Post entry" />

-Now the entry is saved, check your Algolia application if it has been indexed successfully.
+Now the entry is saved, check your Algolia application if it has been indexed successfully, in the Algolia dashboard you should see something similar as the image below.

 <img src="/usage/search-with-algolia/algolia-first-post-entry-indexes.png" alt="First Post entry indexed" />